wpengine/wp-graphql-filter-query/README.md

 ## What are Filters (and Aggregates)

 Filters allow the limiting of Post results by **Taxonomy** fields & values.
 Aggregates give a summary of such Taxonomies available to a given query - based on a sum of the resulting Posts associated Taxonomies.
-So, if I queried all Posts on _food_ (this would need to be the name of a related Taxonomy here) from a Lifestyle blog, I might expect to receive all food-related Posts, plus the sum of all Taxonomies that occurred within my Posts results - such as _sweet_ or _savory_, but probably not _home decor_ or _yoga_ (unless a topic related to both _food_ and _yoga_ perhaps).
+So, if one queried all Posts on _food_ (this would need to be the name of a related Taxonomy here) from a Lifestyle blog, one might expect to receive all food-related Posts, plus the sum of all Taxonomies that occurred within the Posts' results - such as _sweet_ or _savory_, but probably not _home decor_ or _yoga_ (unless a topic related to both _food_ and _yoga_ perhaps).

 Broadly speaking, WordPress Taxonomies have two default types: **Categories & Tags**. **Categories** are more of a grouping mechanism, which supports hierarchy and siblings (_animal-> feline-> tiger, lion, cat_), whereas **Tags** are more for additional shared information (_green, heavy, out-of-stock_).
+This plugin supports both of these Taxomonies within both Filters and Aggregates.

 ### Use Case Example